UBC-Thunderbots/Software/docs/architecture-and-design.md

 ### Threaded Observer
 In our system, we need to be able to do multiple things (receive camera data, run the AI, send commands to the robots) at the same time.
 In order to facilitate this, we extend the `Observer` to the `ThreadedObserver` class.
 The `ThreadedObserver` starts a thread with an infinite loop that waits for new data from `Subject` and performs some operation with it.

+**WARNING:** If a class extends multiple `ThreadedObserver`s (for example, `AI` could extend `ThreadedObserver<World>` and `ThreadedObserver<RobotStatus>`), then there will be two threads running, one for each observer.
+We **do not check** for data race conditions between observers, so it's entirely possible that one `ThreadedObserver` thread could read/write from data at the same time as the other `ThreadedObserver` is reading/writing the same data.
+Please make sure any data read/written to/from multiple `ThreadedObserver`s is thread-safe.

 ### Example
 One example of this is the `Backend`, which extends `Subject<World>` and the `AI`, which extends `ThreadedObserver<World>`.
 The backend runs in one thread and sends data to the AI, which receives and processes it another thread.